Dental Training Initiative

 - appropriate registration fee for temporary registration with the GDC

-- an Academic IELTS Certificate, no more that 2 years old, showing an overall score of not less than 7.0 with no individual score below 6.5.
+- an Academic IELTS Certificate, no more than two years old, showing an overall score of not less than 7.0 with no individual score below 6.5.

 The following posts would not be deemed suitable for the tier 5 programme: